michelle-miller/assistant-icp/install-110.md

     - Languages
     - Hostname of the ICP cluster Master node

+    If you did not define a domain name for the master node of your private cloud instance, you are using the default hostname `mycluster.icp`, for example, then you must also specify values for these configuration settings:

+    - IP address of the master node
+    - Host name of the proxy node

-1. You might want to change additional configuration settings at this timem. **You cannot change these settings after you complete the installation.**
+1. You might want to change additional configuration settings at this time. **You cannot change these settings after you complete the installation.**

     See [Configuration details](#install-110-config-details) for help understanding the configuration choices.